 Foundations and Practice of CT Head Reporting

 All modules can be studied part-time to fit around your personal and professional commitments.
 You can study modules on a standalone basis or towards an award at PgCert, PgDip or MSc level.
-Face-to-face learning will include lectures, tutorials, formative assessments, workshops and vivas.
-Each single module requires a notional 200 hours of study, and double modules require 400 hours.
+Face-to-face learning will include lectures, tutorials, formative assessments, workshops and each single module requires a notional 200 hours of study, and double modules require 400 hours.

-You'll also have access to Moodle, a virtual learning environment that provides online resources, discussion forums and directed and self-directed study.
+You will also have access to Moodle, a virtual learning environment that provides online resources, discussion forums and directed and self-directed study.

 The suite of courses offers opportunities for Diagnostic and Therapeutic Radiographers to study for the following named awards: